TABLE OF CONTENTS

 By means of an application filed in writing.

 There is no standard, mandatory form.
-However, divisional judge’s offices usually provide a standard template or printed form for claims up to EUR 2 000.
+However, the Senior Judges’ Offices (los Decanatos) usually provide a standard template or printed form for claims up to EUR 2 000.

 This form is only used for the statement of claim, and its use is discretionary.
-It can be downloaded from the website of the Consejo General del Poder Judicial.
+It can be downloaded from the website of the General Council of the Judiciary Consejo General del Poder Judicial.

-Claimants may appear at the oral proceedings in person, but if the amount of the claim exceeds EUR 2 000, the involvement of a lawyer and public prosecutor is mandatory.
+Claimants may appear at the oral proceedings in person, but if the amount of the claim exceeds EUR 2 000, the involvement of a lawyer (abogado) and a procedural agent (procurador) is mandatory.

 1.5 Rules concerning the taking of evidence